nmcdtu/pycountry-convert/README.rst

 pycountry-convert
 =================

 ``pycountry-convert`` is a Python module for TUNE Multiverse Libraries.
+This version is updated with the Pypi version of 0.7.2 at https://pypi.org/project/pycountry-convert/.

 Installation